MileHacker Logo

 Typhoon & Tsunami

-• Monitor local weather forecasts closely during hurricane season.
+• Keep an eye on the local weather forecast closely during hurricane season.

 • Typhoons bring heavy rain and strong winds.

-• Central Tokyo, including Katsushika, protected from high tsunami risk.
+• Central Tokyo, including Katsushika, protected from a high point tsunami risk.

 Travel Insurance & Contacts